abangdd/nobodyDL/README.md

 	and also some cons:
-	no distributed learning, unless I found it useful for CNN architectures no DAG support, which means only simple CNN structures like VGGNet can be configured, in my opinion, whenever a basic network performance is enhanced by training algrithims, so will be complex ones only well-known layers are provided, they are convolution, dropout, fullconnect, ReLU, max-pooling and avg-pooling the training from scratch codes are not provided, so the result is not reproducible in 60 epochs I do not use other machine learning tools, you may need to convert the model files to according formats before using them in other tools
+	no distributed learning, unless I found it useful for CNN architectures no DAG support, which means only simple CNN structures like VGGNet can be configured no andvanced network layers are provided, such as BN, SPP, PReLU, LReLU, etc no training from scratch codes are provided, so the result is not reproducible in 60 epochs

 	and some explanations:
 	it's unfair to compare deep learning tools when using different models, so I restrict myslef to use moderate GPU resources, moderate model size, well-known layers, etc
+	I have no experiences in using other machine learning tools, so you may need to convert the model files to according formats before using them in other tools

 	and some TODOs:
 	I found 2 dead filters (all zero) in the first layer, is that commom in other DL tools?
 If so, the accuracy can be further improved without more epochs